IkarosKappler/plotboilerplate/docs_jekyll/index.md

  * Add Images to the SVGBuiler.
  * Move the helper function PlotBoilerplate.utils.buildArrowHead to the Vector class.
 It belongs there.
  * Add image/svg support (adding SVG images).
+ * Make the triangle class an official helper.
+It is currently only used in demos.
+ * Add proper JSDoc to the Triangle source.